READY TO TALK?

 • We commonly help people with depression, bipolar, anxiety, trauma, PTSD, OCD, and ADHD but our practice is not limited by diagnostic labels.
 People don't always neatly fit into those categories, and we don't take past diagnoses at face value.
 We always do a thorough assessment of our own, in collaboration with you.
 Sometimes this can be life-changing.

-• Dr. Dunne and Dr. Sivilli see people ages 18-63.
+• Dr. Sivilli sees people ages 18-63.
 Dr. Biscoe sees new patients ages 13-25, and continues to see established patients beyond age 25.

 • If you’re struggling with your mental health for longer than a few months, you should probably see a psychiatrist at least once.
 Psychiatrists are the only professionals who are trained in the full scope of diagnosing and treating mental health conditions, both medical and psychological.
 A consultation with a psychiatrist can help determine what form of treatment would be most appropriate for you, especially if what you’re dealing with is complex.
 You can use this guide to understand the training and roles of different types of professionals who help with mental health.